TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 seq start               Position (in the target sequence) of the start of the quasi-codon or stop codon.

 ali start               Position (in the alignment) of the start of the quasi-codon or stop codon.
-First nucleotide in the alignment = 1.
+The first nucleotide in the alignment = 1.
 ```
 </p>
 </details>